-BASE is one of the world's most voluminous search engines especially for academic open access web resources and is operated by Bielefeld University Library.
+BASE is a search engine for academic open-access web resources and is operated by Bielefeld University Library.
 BASE collects, normalizes, and indexes data from repository servers that use the "Open Archives Initiative Protocol for Metadata Harvesting" (OAI-PMH) for providing their contents.
-BASE provides more than 100 million documents from more than 5,000 sources.
-You can access full text for about 60% of the indexed documents.

 The Mines Institutional Repository is a database designed to store, index, distribute, and preserve the scholarship of faculty, researchers, staff, and students of the School in digital form.
 It provides free, worldwide open access to scholarly and administrative works produced by or about the Colorado School of Mines.